 I’ve rang 112 around 10 times in my whole life and I can tell you they’ve always answered quickly and have been very efficient, at least when I was present, which was not the case in the first two examples I’m about to give you next.

-I recall that one day I was driving on the Cartagena-Murcia motorway and had to dodge a piece of carpet rolled up across the road.
+I recall that one day back in 2011, at the early days of Torrevieja Translation.
+I was driving on the Cartagena-Murcia motorway and had to dodge a piece of carpet rolled up across the road.

 Sometime later there was somebody driving at night on the motorway with no lights.